-Students in the 4 + 1 program must take 128 undergraduate credits, meeting all core curriculum, business core, business major, and final degree requirements.
+Students in the 4 + 1 M.B.A. program must meet all undergraduate degree requirements.
 This coursework is completed in the first four years of the program.
-Up to 12 credits of the graduate program are taken during the student's fourth year of undergraduate work.
-The remaining credits are taken during year five of the program and the M.B.A. is earned after the fifth year.
-The work toward the M.B.A. degree may be pursued part-time over a longer period of time, not to exceed three years.
+Up to nine graduate credits of the graduate program are taken during the student's fourth year (senior year) of undergraduate work (see undergraduate catalog criteria).
+The remaining credits are taken during year five of the program, and the M.B.A. is generally earned after the fifth year.
+The work toward the M.B.A. degree may be pursued part-time over a longer period of time, not to exceed five years of graduate coursework.
 Non-continuous enrollment is subject to curriculum changes of the catalog currently in place.

-To be considered for acceptance into Viterbo University's daytime M.B.A. program under the 4 + 1 B.B.A./M.B.A option an application must satisfy the following minimum criteria:
+To be considered for acceptance into Viterbo University's 4+1 M.B.A. program, an applicant must satisfy the following minimum criteria:

-- bachelor's degree from Viterbo University; and - minimum cumulative grade point average of 3.0 on a 4.0 scale on all undergraduate work.
-If GPA is below 3.0, satisfactory score on the GMAT will be accepted.
+- Bachelor's degree from Viterbo University; and - Minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale.
+Exceptions may be made to this requirement if the applicant has either (1) significant professional organizational experience OR (2) taken the GMAT examination and scored a 550 or higher.

-In order to apply for admission, an applicant must submit the following documentation to the M.B.A. coordinator:
+For an application to be considered complete the following must be submitted to the M.B.A. coordinator:

-- The official Viterbo University application form to the Dahl School of Business M.B.A. program.
+- An official Viterbo University application form for the Dahl School of Business M.B.A. program.
 The application form is available at www.viterbo.edu/applyonline. - A Viterbo University degree audit. - Two letters of reference from persons attesting to the applicant's business aptitudes and attitude, values and ethics.
-One letter must be from a Dahl School of Business faculty member. - A three- to five-page personal essay setting forth: 1) the reasons the applicant desires to attain an M.B.A. degree; 2) what they can add to Viterbo University's M.B.A. program; and 3) what they hope to get out of Viterbo University's M.B.A. program.
+One letter must be from a Viterbo University faculty member. - A three- to five-page personal essay setting forth: 1) the reasons the applicant desires to attain an M.B.A. degree; 2) what they can add to Viterbo University's M.B.A. program; and 3) what they hope to get out of Viterbo University's M.B.A. program.